Funding provided to ACCE+ DLA students comprises three parts:

 UKRI funding covers fees at the UK fee rate.
 To be classed as a home student for the UK fee rate, candidates must either be a UK National (meeting residency requirements), have settled or pre-settled status (meeting residency requirements), or have indefinite leave to remain in or enter the UK.

-Visa costs for international candidates are not covered by ACCE.
+Visa, health surcharge and relocation costs for international candidates are not covered by ACCE+.

 If you are unclear about your fee status or need further information, please get in touch with us at acce.dtp@liverpool.ac.uk